nanoframework/Home/docs/developing-apps/getting-started-guide.md

 The first part is to get Visual Studio 2017 and the **nanoFramework** extension installed.

 1. Download Visual Studio 2017.
 If you already have it installed, you can skip this step.
-If you don’t, please download the free [Visual Studio Community 2017](https://www.visualstudio.com/downloads) edition.
+If you don't, please download the free [Visual Studio Community 2017](https://www.visualstudio.com/downloads) edition.
 Either way, make sure you've selected the .NET desktop workload.

-2. Launch Visual Studio 2017 (we’ll just refer to it as VS from now on) and install the **nanoFramework** extension.
+2. Launch Visual Studio 2017 (we'll just refer to it as VS from now on) and install the **nanoFramework** extension.
 You can do this by going into Tools > Extensions and Updates.
-Make sure you’ve switched the left-hand tree view to the Online branch and enter “nanoFramework” in the search box.
+Make sure you've switched the left-hand tree view to the Online branch and enter _nanoFramework_ in the search box.

 3. Now open the Device Explorer window.
 You can do this by going into View > Other Windows > Device Explorer.